The structure of Selmer groups and the Iwasawa main conjecture for elliptic curves: Introduction

-The main idea of the first improvement (Theorem \ref{thm:refined-bsd}) is the extension of Mazur--Rubin's structure theorem of $p$-strict Selmer groups (in the above diagram) to the case of classical Selmer groups.
-Although this idea looks simple, the actual proof requires various technical input (studied in $\S$\ref{sec:kolyvagin-systems} and $\S$\ref{sec:kurihara-numbers}) and contains significant computations (given in $\S$\ref{sec:proof-refined-bsd}).
-The second improvement (Theorem \ref{thm:main-technical} and Proposition \ref{prop:ks-kn-equi-non-vanishing}) can be viewed as a bridge from Iwasawa theory to refined Iwasawa theory for elliptic curves following the above diagram, and it is proved in $\S$\ref{sec:Lambda-adic-KS}.
-Since the Iwasawa main conjecture inverting $p$ for elliptic curves with good ordinary reduction is completely resolved under the surjectivity assumption with $p \geq 5$ \cite{kato-euler-systems, skinner-urban, wan_hilbert}, both Kato's Kolyvagin system and the collection of Kurihara numbers are non-trivial.
-Therefore, the cyclotomic analogue of the Kolyvagin conjecture is confirmed for elliptic curves with good ordinary reduction, and we are able to describe the structures of both $p$-strict (fine) Selmer groups and classical Selmer groups.
+The improvements provides us with a \emph{better} consequence on Selmer groups from a \emph{weaker} input.
+The main idea of (1') is the extension of Mazur--Rubin's structure theorem of $p$-strict Selmer groups (in the above diagram) to the case of classical Selmer groups.
+Although this idea sounds simple, the proof requires various technical input (studied in $\S$\ref{sec:kolyvagin-systems} and $\S$\ref{sec:kurihara-numbers}) and contains substantial computations (given in $\S$\ref{sec:proof-refined-bsd}).
+Also, (2') can be viewed as a bridge from Iwasawa theory to refined Iwasawa theory for elliptic curves, and it is proved in $\S$\ref{sec:Lambda-adic-KS}.

 We expect that our strategy generalizes to various settings.
 We refer to \cite{kim-gross-zagier} for the cases of Heegner point Kolyvagin systems and bipartite Euler systems.
-In particular, the Kolyvagin conjecture is a trivial consequence of the Heegner point main conjecture.
+In particular, Kolyvagin's conjecture becomes a trivial consequence of the Heegner point main conjecture.

 In the mod $p$ situation, we confirm the conjecture of Kurihara \cite{kurihara-iwasawa-2012, kurihara-analytic-quantities} on the semi-local description of mod $p$ Selmer groups $\mathrm{Sel}(\mathbb{Q}, E[p])$ (Theorem \ref{thm:kurihara-conjecture}).
 More precisely, when $p$ does not divide any Tamagawa factor, we obtain the following implications